scott-marinoff/sample-android-mixpanel-integration/README.md

 Integration in Android Studio is very simple.

 - Clone this git repository (the instructions are at the top of the page)
-- Within Android Studio, go to "File > Import Project"
+- Within Android Studio, go to "File > Open"
 - Select the directory you just cloned.
-- When the gradle popup shows up, choose "use gradle default wrapper (recommended)" and click OK

 You should now be able to run the sample application